-These are reasons why I choose Convertible Debentures:
+These are the reasons why I choose the Convertible Debentures:

-1. Great source of passive income play with ‘free’ call option.
-The optional conversion value is set up front.
-The maturity date, and coupon rate (income) are also setup up front.
-No guess work.
+- Great source of passive income play with ‘free’ call option.
+The optional conversion value is set upfront.
+The maturity date and coupon rate (income) are also set up upfront.
+No guesswork.

-4. Lower risk, rest better.
+- Lower risk, rest better.
 Convertible Bond (Debentures) have lower volatility than their underlying stock.
-The payment isn’t going to get cut like stock distributions or dividends and get your money back at end of the term. (unless the company goes under) So you can sit back and collect the cashflow.
+The payment isn’t going to get cut like stock distributions or dividends and get your money back at end of the term. (unless the company goes under) So you can sit back and collect the cash flow.

-1. liquidity: less people know about them, thus less trading volume, stick with big name companies and you’ll be fine.
+- 1. liquidity: fewer people know about them, thus less trading volume, stick with big-name companies and you’ll be fine.
 Make sure you are using “limit order” when buying.